Contributor: Blue Ridge Mountain Recovery Center clinical team member Heather Wilk, MA, NCC.

 The sooner care is received, the better able a person will be in managing symptoms of depression.
 While this time of year can make finding time for treatment difficult, there is a great deal of value in talking about your feelings with someone who will listen and is trained to help sufferers of mental health disorders manage distressing symptoms.

-Holiday Depression Is Common
+Holiday Blues are Common

 It has been estimated that 20% of people will grapple with symptoms synonymous with depression during the holiday season.
 Most, if not all, of these individuals could benefit from mental healthcare so that the holidays can be enjoyed without the meddling symptoms of depression.

+Additionally, if depression is causing a person to use or abuse drugs or alcohol, treatment may be even more warranted as soon as possible.
 Moreover, if you are already engaged in treatment, it is imperative that you continue to attend counseling sessions and/or support groups and remain compliant with treatment recommendations from your provider.

 The holiday blues can creep up on anyone and make it more difficult to utilize coping skills or abstain from substance use or abuse if chemical dependency concerns are a factor in your life.